groupdocs-viewer/GroupDocs.Viewer-for-.NET/Docs/content/viewer/net/developer-guide/advanced-usage/viewing/view-excel-spreadsheets/how-to-convert-and-view-apple-numbers-files.md

 ---
 ## Introduction

-Numbes is Apple spreadsheet document format.
+Numbers is Apple spreadsheet document format.
 It can be opened on Mac with Numbers application.

 ![numbers in Mac](viewer/net/images/how-to-convert-and-view-apple-numbers-files/numbers-in-mac.png)